 Docker CLI

 This is the command-line interface used to interact with Docker and manage images, containers, networks, and volumes.
-We will learn a few essential CLI commands in the next sections.
+You will learn a few essential CLI commands in the next sections.

 Docker Daemon